alcionai/corso/website/blog/2023-2-25-product-hunt.md

 some swag.
 For the next month we’ll also be selecting one response from our feedback form to send a Microsoft Zune (yes, THAT Zune, we got one restored).

-So, a warm welcome to the Product Hunt community, thank you for checking out Corso!
-And, a big thanks to all our existing users who have helped us take the tool so far, so fast.
+Thank you again to the Product Hunt community for checking out Corso.
+And a big thanks to all our existing users who have helped us take the tool so far, so fast.
 We appreciate you!